-Although it is seen by many as belonging to the fringes of therapeutic practice, many health care professionals and researchers have taken an interest in its potential use for stress relief, pain relief, psychological health, and even immune function.
-Blood, saliva, and immune cell samples in addition to metrics such as heart rate and blood pressure have been used to assess and confirm the physiological its effectiveness.
-Similarly, questionnaires about general happiness and relaxation have confirmed the psychological benefits.
+Although massage therapy is seen by many as belonging to the fringes of therapeutic practice, many health care professionals and researchers have taken an interest in its potential use for stress relief, pain relief, psychological health, and even immune function.
+Blood, saliva, and immune cell samples in addition to metrics such as heart rate and blood pressure have been used to assess and confirm the physiological effectiveness of massage therapies.
+Similarly, questionnaires about general happiness and relaxation have confirmed the psychological benefits of massages.

-Western scientific and therapeutic practice has only recently begun to examine the benefits in detail.
+Western scientific and therapeutic practice has only recently begun to examine the benefits of massage therapy in detail.
 The following is an overview of recent important studies of the benefits of massage therapy in several different areas of health science.

 Cancer Levels and Massage Therapy